 Not only does the hijab help white men (and self-loathing white women) to outsource their own misogynism when finger-pointing to it as demeaning to all women, thereby taking all agency away from the overwhelming majority who wear it out of their own free will, it also blatantly exposes the selectively islamophobic nature of their anti-religious agitation, since a male Jew wearing a kippa will not only not generate the same amount of outrage dispensed towards the hijab, but is furthermore perceived as someone that deserves special protection, unflinchingly granting him puppy license due to Germany’s genocide against the Jews.
-This gives rise to the question: do you have to get holocausted first until you get the minority protection you deserve?
+This gives rise to an uncomfortably legitimate question: will Muslims in Germany have to get holocausted first before getting to enjoy the minority protection they deserve?

 “Berlin trägt Kippa” (Berlin wears Kippa) was the slogan of a recent organized protest against rising “anti-Semitism” in Germany’s capital city (in Germany, like in the U.S., anti-Semitism is routinely conflated with legitimate criticism of Israel, the former systematically employed to discredit the latter), but no one would dream of showing solidarity with Muslim women who face racist microaggressions on a daily basis by organizing a public demonstration under the banner “Berlin trägt Hijab.”
 Interestingly enough, this asymmetry in solidarity comes despite the fact that the number of women in Germany who wear the hijab exceeds the tiny demographic of Jewish men sporting a kippa by far.